GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### With testing, I know straight away when I added a bug.
-That lets me fix the bug immediately, before it can crawl off and hide.
+> ### I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
 >
-> ~ *Martin Fowler*
+> ~ *Simon Peyton Jones*

 ---
 ## 🏎 Quick Facts